sourcegraph/sourcegraph-public-snapshot/hacktoberfest/hacktoberfest-2021.md

 Before creating a Pull Request ensure that [recommended checks](https://docs.sourcegraph.com/dev/contributing/frontend_contribution#ci-checks-to-run-locally) pass locally.
 We're actively working on making our CI pipeline public to automate this step.

-When you are satisfied, open your pull request referencing the issue that you are resolving. **Add a `sg-hacktoberfest-2021` label to your pull request** to increase its discoverability.
+When you are satisfied, open your pull request referencing the issue that you are resolving. **Add a `sg-hacktoberfest-2021` tag in the description** to increase its discoverability.

 **IMPORTANT:** Once you have a pull request ready to review, the `verification/cla-signed` check will be flagged, and you will be prompted to sign the CLA with a link provided by our bot.
 Once you sign, add a comment tagging `@natectang`.
 After that, your pull request will be ready for review.